alanwatsonforster/glass/documentation/Manual.md

     === ERROR: attempt to dive 3 levels per VFP while the flight type is SC. ===

-Once all of the aircraft have moved, we finish the turn by adding an endturn command at the end:
+Once all of the aircraft have moved, we finish the turn by adding an endgameturn command at the end:

-    endturn()
+    endgameturn()

 The complete cell now looks like this:

-    startturn()
+    startgameturn()
     drawmap()
     C1.move("SP", 0, "H,HL,CL,H,H")
     C2.move("SP", 0, "H,HL,DD,DR,H")
     drawmap()
     U1.move("SD","M","BTL/H,H/L,H,H/L,DD/WL,DD")
     drawmap()
-    endturn()
+    endgameturn()

-Once we run this cell, with the endturn command, the turn is finished.
+Once we run this cell, with the endgameturn command, the turn is finished.

-Having added the endturn command, if we run the cell more than once, instead of repeating turn 1, it will be run turn 2 but with identical commands to turn 1.
+Having added the endgameturn command, if we run the cell more than once, instead of repeating turn 1, it will be run turn 2 but with identical commands to turn 1.
 This is almost certainly not what we want to do.
 Fortunately, we can easily recover from this by selecting "Run all" from the "Runtime" menu to run everything again from scratch.